 Final wave assignments and start times will be finalized and posted in Spring 2016.

 The Transition Area

 The Transition Area will be located in the grassy field, referred to as Mother’s Rest.
 It will be a flow-through design, where athletes enter at one end and exit at the other.
 Athletes will be assigned a rack space that allows plenty of room for gear.
 The Transition Area will be secure and monitored, and only athletes, volunteers, and staff will be allowed inside.
 Athletes can retrieve their gear once all of the bikes have returned from the course.

 The course is three loops on a number of wide, car-free roads, including William Day Blvd.

 The entire bike course will be closed to vehicular traffic and managed by city police and State Troopers.
 There may be pedestrians that try to cross the road at unauthorized locations, so please be alert and aware of this potential situation, especially in the middle part of the course (near L Street).

 Bike traffic will be two-way and will utilize all of William Day Blvd.
 All vehicles will be removed from the course prior to the start of the race.

 Drafting is not allowed in this triathlon, and there will be officials on course monitoring cyclists.
 Any athlete caught drafting will be subject to time penalties.
 Day Blvd is wide enough to allow for safe passing on the left.
 Athletes must stay as far to the right as possible while on the bike unless they are overtaking another competitor.

-There will be water/aid stations approximately every mile with water and electrolyte replacement drink.
-There is a Clif Shot station as you exit TA onto the run.
+There will be water/aid stations approximately every 1.5 miles with water and electrolyte replacement drink.

 Please note – the road closure is permitted by DCR and the State Police and is allowed only for a specific time.
 If an athlete falls far behind the rest of the field during the run and risks delaying the opening of the roadway, he or she will be required to move onto the sidewalk to complete the race.